fieldtrip/website/tutorial/source/sourcemodel.md

 ## Summary and further reading

-This tutorial explained how to build a sourcemodel that can be used for source reconstruction of EEG or MEG measurements.
+This tutorial explained how to build a source model that can be used for source reconstruction of EEG or MEG measurements.

 You can read more about specific source reconstruction methods in the [Localizing oscillatory sources using beamformer techniques](/tutorial/beamformer) and in the [Source reconstruction of event-related fields using minimum-norm estimate](/tutorial/minimumnormestimate) tutorials.